Sumukha1496/maskdata/README.md

 const maskCardOptions = {
   // Character to mask the data.
 Default value is 'X' maskWith : "X",

+  // Should be positive Integer
   // If the starting 'n' numbers needs to be unmasked
   // Default value is 4
-  unmaskedStartDigits : 4, //Should be positive Integer
+  unmaskedStartDigits : 4,

+  //Should be positive Integer
   //If the ending 'n' numbers needs to be unmasked
   // Default value is 1.
-Max possible value is 4 unmaskedEndDigits : 1 // Should be positive Integer
+  // Max possible value is 4
+  unmaskedEndDigits : 1
 };

 const cardNumber = "1234-5678-1234-5678";